strands-project/strands_perception_people/wheelchair_detector/README.md

 * `walker_detection_topic` default: `/walker_detections` the topics walker detections will be published on.
 * `class_agnostic_detection_topic` default: `/mobility_aid_detections` the topic where both types of mobility aid detections will be published to jointly.
 * `threshold` default: `0.5` the detection threshold.
 This will increase the precision at the cost of recall and vice versa.
-* `use_cudnn`, default: `false` determines if we use cudnn for the convolutions.
+* `use_cudnn`, default: `false` determines if we force cudnn for the convolutions.
 With is faster, but harder to setup. (see dependencies)
 * `network_param_file` no default, the path to the network parameter file.

 ## Dependencies